slurmulon/bach/docs/guide.md

  - **Scale**: `B minor`
  - **Durations**: `4`, `2`

-After this track is processed and loaded into an app, it will be interpreted like so:
+Once this track is processed and loaded into an app, it will be interpreted like so:

 1. The scale `B minor` and the chord `:B`, or `Bm`, will be played for `4` whole notes, then
 1. The chord `:E`, or `Em`, will be played for `2` whole notes, then